aimogeniusOfficial/WattTime-Phillipines/UserGuide.md

     import pandas as pd

+To install those dependencies, use in your local command line:

+    pip install -r requirements.txt

 Check out any necessary documentation on how to install Selenium and Pandas at: https://selenium-python.readthedocs.io/getting-started.html and https://pandas.pydata.org/docs/getting_started/index.html respectively.